Thanks to all who expressed an interest in our community garden plots. We are now fully subscribed at both our gardens!

 Crescent Park Community Garden

-Crescent Park Community Garden celebrates its first year!
-After years of planning, the garden was built one year ago on a weekend in mid-April by dedicated volunteers who hauled crushed gravel, laid down mulch, and built garden boxes and compost bins to create a gem of a community garden in the heart of Ocean Park.
+After years of planning, Crescent Park Community Garden was built by dedicated volunteers who hauled crushed gravel, laid down mulch, and built garden boxes and compost bins to create a gem of a community garden in the heart of Ocean Park.

 The garden is operated by Alexandra Neighbourhood House and sits on a one-acre site located at Kiwanis Park Place on 128th St and 25th Ave, just behind Crescent Park Elementary.